NikkiNight/MOOC.fi-Python/README.md

 # MOOC.fi-Python

-Compilation of python projects from the University of Helsinki
+Compilation of python projects I have completed from the University of Helsinki